Er Canaro: Murder of Giancarlo Ricci

 On 18 February 1988, Ricci entered into Pietro De Negri's shop as usual, beating and slapping him as he had on previous occasions.
 De Negri had been a victim of Ricci's physical abuse before, but had conceived a plan to kill him.
 He told Ricci that a cocaine pusher was coming into the shop, and that if Ricci would hide himself in a dog cage, they could steal the pusher's cocaine and money.
 As soon as Ricci entered into the cage, De Negri locked him inside.
 He tortured Ricci for seven hours, left him tied with a chain, went to his daughter's school to take her home, and later returned to his shop.

-Ricci was tortured to death, with some of his fingers having been removed and put inside bodily orifices.
+According to De Negri's testimony Ricci was tortured to death, with some of his fingers having been removed and put inside bodily orifices.
 Pieces of his face were cut, his tongue was removed, and his penis was put into his mouth, which caused him to die of asphyxiation, according to the post-mortem.
-De Negri also pierced one of Ricci's eyes with the cut fingers, smashed his teeth and head with a pipe wrench, and "washed" his brain with dog shampoo.
+De Negri also claims he pierced one of Ricci's eyes with the cut fingers, smashed his teeth and head with a pipe wrench, and "washed" his brain with dog shampoo.